-Rica presented the research findings to the 2011 M & S 'Plan A conference' for their suppliers.
+We presented the research findings to the 2011 M&S 'Plan A conference' for their suppliers.

-Over 4 years Rica worked with Nampak Ltd, a leading European manufacturer of plastic bottles, to evaluate the usability of existing and prototype milk bottles.
+We worked for over four years with Nampak Ltd, a leading European manufacturer of plastic bottles, to evaluate the usability of existing and prototype milk bottles.
 Our research included home based and observed lab testing with over 200 older and disabled consumers, younger people and families.
 Key projects included:

 - Infini – testing prototypes for the development of the innovative lightweight Nampak Infini milk bottle, now available extensively in UK retailers.